skyeaaron/LogicMinimizer/README.md

 ## What does it do? ##
 Given a text file with a bunch of logic statements, it applies the espresso minimization algorithm to minimize each statement.

-It returns the minimized form and a list of redundant variables (variables that are not present in the reduced statement).
+It returns a text file containing columns with the minimized form and a list of redundant variables (variables that are not present in the reduced statement).

 There is no guarantee that the espresso algorithm returns the global minimum, but usually it does, and it is good enough for finding most redundancies.